chluther/janrain-cli-tools/README.md

 jcli config base_url YOUR_BASE_URL
 ```

-Additionaly you can set `default_type` to set default entity type.
-Now, everytime
+Additionally you can set `default_type` to set default entity type.
+Now, every time
 you run command you can ignore `-t` option.

 ```